Fixed Rate Mortgage for Jumbo Purchases

 When home values and sales dropped during the crisis in the mortgage industry many lenders stopped offering jumbo loans altogether.
 Other lenders still offered the loans but only with an adjustable rate.
 The loan could be fixed for 1, 3, 5 or 7 years but then fluctuate after that.
 Now that the overall mortgage market is improving many lenders are finding it possible once again to sell their portfolio of mortgage loans to secondary investors.
 This makes it possible for lenders to once again offer the fixed rate loans.

-The rates for Jumbo Fixed loans are hovering around the 4.125% mark.
-That may not sound like a substantial difference from the 4.625% rate that was common in April of 2012, but we are talking about a Jumbo loan.
+The rates for Jumbo Fixed loans are hovering around between 4% and 4.25%.
+That may not sound like a substantial difference from the 4.5% to 4.75& range that was common in April of 2012, but we are talking about a Jumbo loan.
 This small rate change can lower the monthly mortgage payment by $200

 Good for Refinancing Too